trezzuri/erpnext-docs/docs/en/accounts/articles/naming-series-as-per-gst-rules.md

-This validation will come into effect in ERPNext from the new fiscal year i.e FY 2021-22.
+This validation will come into effect in SOMA from the new fiscal year i.e FY 2021-22.
 If you encounter an error similar to one shown in the screenshot below, follow the below steps to resolve the issue and add a new naming series for Sales and Purchase Invoices